-There are a couple of things you should be aware of before signing up.
 CBS All Access streams in 720p, which is the same picture quality as most live TV platforms served over the Internet.
-But the online A/V magazine Audioholics found that “most of its programming displays at a soft 480p.”

 CBS All Access still has commercials despite it being a subscription-based platform.
 Recently, CBS began offering a commercial-free package, but that costs $9.99 per month.
-So, from a long term cost vs maximum value perspective, it might not be the best deal in town compared to an antenna/DVR setup.
-That said, it’s a solid alternative to cable if you just want CBS programming and minimize your costs.
+Either way, it’s a solid alternative to cable if you just want CBS programming and minimize your costs.
 CBS All Access let’s you try out its service free for a week.

 Live Stream CBS on DirecTV Now